 What’s the most anticipated day of the school year?
 (Hint—it’s not final exams, the spring program, or even the last day of school...)
 It’s FIELD DAY, that glorious day at the end of the school year filled with games & healthy competition, sunshine & laughter, popsicles & hot dogs, no pencils or papers...and did we mention games?
 This important day gives kids of all ages a chance to celebrate the school year coming to a close, show some class pride, and spend a whole day being active (after all, the US Dept. of Health and Human Services recommends kids get at least an hour of moderate-to-vigorous exercise a day—what better way to make that happen than through FUN and GAMES?).

 Pulling off a successful field day is a large undertaking; but with the right amount of planning and organization, this end-of-the-year celebration will be an event that your children will remember for years to come!
-So how do you plan a Field Day to Remember?
+So how do you approach planning a Field Day to Remember?

 - Field Day is often planned for the end of the school year, or just before your school’s spring break.
 Some schools opt to have this active celebration BEFORE end-of-year tests.
 Planning the specific date depends on your school’s calendar and venue availability; and you’ll also want to keep your locality’s weather patterns in mind when planning—running the 100 yard dash in 100+ temperatures might not be the best option.